ropensci/roweb3/content/blog/2018-07-05-mchtoolbox.md

   - unconf18
 ---

 It’s easy to come to a conference and feel intimidated by the wealth of knowledge and expertise of other attendees.
-As Ellen Ullman, a software engineer and writer describes,[^1]
+As Ellen Ullman, a software engineer and writer describes,

+{{< quote footer="Ellen Ullman" cite="Life in Code: A Personal History of Technology.
+(2017)" >}}
-> I was aware at all times that I had only islands of knowledge separated by darkness; that I was surrounded by chasms of not-knowing, into one of which I was certain to fall.
+I was aware at all times that I had only islands of knowledge separated by darkness; that I was surrounded by chasms of not-knowing, into one of which I was certain to fall.
+{{< /quote >}}

 One of the best ways to start feeling less intimidated is to start talking to others.
 Ullman continues,

+{{< quote footer="Ellen Ullman" cite="Life in Code: A Personal History of Technology.
+(2017)" >}}
-> I learned I was not alone.
+I learned I was not alone.
 I met a postdoctoral student in computer science at Berkeley.
 I talked with him about my islands, the darkness, the fear.
 He answered without hesitations: ‘Oh, I feel that way all the time.’
+{{< /quote >}}

 At rOpenSci unconf18, we learned that it’s ok to feel like you don’t know everything -- indeed, that’s how just about everyone feels!
 In fact, being willing to share your expertise from your island of knowledge and communicating with other people who have their own islands of expertise is one part of what makes a [community](/blog/2017/06/23/community/).